 If you haven’t already figured it out, you’ll likely discover soon enough that there never seem to be enough hours in the day to accomplish all you’d like to do, especially with a newborn.
 As much as we love our precious little ones, life with a baby is a beautiful mix of euphoria and exhaustion.
-There are days when it’s all you can do just to fix yourself a sandwich let alone tackle the myriad of other tasks requiring your attention.
-Well moms, we have got some time-saving parenting hacks to
+Here are some time-savings to help you gain much needed hours as you take on this new season like a boss!

 Formula Prep – If you are feeding with formula, did you know it keeps for 24 hours?
 Rather than mix on a per bottle basis at every feeding, purchase a juice jug or pitcher with a lid and prepare 24 hours worth in advance so come feeding time, you can simply pour and heat.